pmaldona/com_assambly/README.md

 ## Class

 The class in defined in the file `NTCommunity.m` which contain the Community constructor (master community).
-This comunity has a set of paramter that describe the intaraction model of the Community.
+This community has a set of parameter that describe the interaction model of the Community.

 ### Constructor `NT_Community`